gitzonetools/knowledgebase/docs/nginx.md

 ## Nginx
-Nginx is a lightweight, easy to configure host software and we recommend it for use together with mojo
+Nginx is a lightweight, easy to configure host software and we recommend it for use together with nodejs and python.

+### Use it with mojo.io
+we highly recommend to use nginx with our own static site generator named **mojo.io** :)

 Here is a bestpractice standard config file that will serve the site/ directory of your project: